WordpressDev/php-router/README.md

 PHP Router
 ==========

 This is a simple PHP Router with a syntax comparable to Laravel, that allows you to define routes in an intuitive way.
-It supports auto-loading of controller classes from the base directory or a 'controllers' directory.
+It supports auto-loading of controller classes from the controllers directory.
 Anonymous functions from PHP 5.3 can be used as callbacks for matching routes, make sure to check if your hosting supports PHP 5.3 or higher.

-*Since this router is based on the Laravel router syntax, some code is reused.*
+*Since this router is based on the Laravel router syntax, some code is reused and this documentation is the same as on the Laravel website (http://laravel.com/docs/routing).*

 **Note**: Routes will run in the order they are defined.
 Higher routes will always take precedence over lower ones.